gentlemanautomaton/regalia/README.md

 transducers for mapping key data.
 In FST parlance, the input tape provides the desired key and the output tape yields an offset or index that locates a value.

 Finite-state transducers are well suited for static data, but the complexity of their creation can create challenges for mutable or slowly changing data sets.
+Efficient storage in an FST requires efficient lookup of total and partial duplicate strings already present within the FST.

+Under consideration is a cuckoo hash that maps substrings to FST nodes.
+Such a hash could be rebuilt from the FST and thus would be ephemeral.
+Substrings could be split using content defined chunking techniques such as a rolling hash.
+Substrings shorter than the desired length may be padded, using an uncommon byte as the padding character.
+Substring collision is a likely artifact of subtree mutation, so a cuckoo hash variant that is tolerant of overloading is likely to be an improvement.

 Each node in an FST is an N-way transition map, with N being the number of transitions for a particular node.
 When N is small, a simple data structure